MISP/misp-rfc/threat-actor-naming/raw.md

 # Recommendations

+The recommendations listed below provide a minimal set of guidelines while assigning a new name to a threat actor.

 ## Reusing threat actor naming

 Before creating a new threat actor name, you **MUST** consider a review of existing threat actor names from databases such as the threat actor